lukasz-cpu/KafkaCrusher/README.md

 - Add topic for connection name
 - Delete topic for connection name
 - Multiple server addreses for one connection name
-- Send message
+- Send message to a certain topic
-- Read messages
+- Read messages from a topic
-- Connection details stored in database
+- Connection details stored in a database

 ## CI steps